villhei/ai-agent-use-case/README.md

 # Generative AI and working in the context of SQL databases

-I had an excellent use case for AI assisted development land on my lap where it felt, that the actual task at hand was performed at that magical 10x productivity boost.
+I had an excellent use case for AI assisted development land on my lap.
+The use of GenAI really felt like a productivity improvement, the actual task at hand was performed at that magical 10x productivity boost.

 In our customer project, we are starting to build a data model from scratch and we have quite extensively mapped through various use cases.
 We've got some mocked functionality in both the frontend and the backend, all wired up.